100 works of English Literature

 bloody murder in rural Kansas, opens a window on

-84. The Bell Jar by Sylvia Plath (1966)
+the dark underbelly of postwar America. - The Bell Jar by Sylvia Plath (1966)

 Sylvia Plath’s painfully graphic roman à clef, in